mroszel/p1-ers/README.md

-# ERS
+# ERS - Demo

 Expense Reimbursement System (ERS) - Java

-The Expense Reimbursement System (ERS) will facilitate the authoring and resolving of transaction reimbursements between employees and finance managers of a business.
+A full-stack java project that facilitates the authoring and resolving of transaction reimbursements between employees and finance managers

+#Features
 Both employees and finance managers can login.
 New employees are able to register.
 Employees can view past tickets and submit new reimbursement requests.
 Finance managers can view all tickets, filter tickets by status, and approve or deny pending tickets.